 4. Conclusion

 This study demonstrated that the lime application with L2 (3 ton ha⁻¹) showed better performance, which was statistically similar to L3 (4.5 ton ha⁻¹) in improved soybean pod development, and yield in both monsoon and post-monsoon seasons.
 Among split P application, P2 (50% basal + 50% at V2 stage) outperformed with number of pod plan-1, number of seed pod-1 and seed yield.
-According to Interaction effects of lime and split P under two season results, L2P2 (3 ton ha⁻¹ and 50% basal + 50% V2 stage) showed the better performance of soybean yield and yield component characters.
+According to interaction effects of lime and split P under two season results, L2P2 (3 ton ha⁻¹ and 50% basal + 50% V2 stage) showed the better performance of soybean yield and yield component characters.

 The availability of P concentration due to the effect of lime L3 (4.5 ton ha⁻¹) in the monsoon season and L2 (3.0 ton ha⁻¹) in the post-monsoon season produced the maximum, respectively.
 Application of a lower rate of lime support balanced nutrition for the next season.
-Among Split P applications, P2 (50% basal + 50% V2 stage) promoted the maximum P availability in both seasons.
+Among split P applications, P2 (50% basal + 50% V2 stage) promoted the maximum P availability in both seasons.
 As two season results, L2P2 (3.0 ton ha⁻¹ and 50% basal + 50% V2 stage) was the most viable option, offering similar agronomic benefits to L3P2 (4.5 ton ha⁻¹ and 50% basal + 50% V2 stage) with reduced lime input.
 The combined application of lime and split P fertilization significantly enhanced soybean yield, and available P compared to single applications.
 Therefore, L2P2 (3.0 ton ha⁻¹ and 50% basal + 50% V2 stage) treatment could serve as a reference practice for enhancing soybean production in the study area and areas with similar agro-climatic conditions having moderately acid soil.
 This study suggested that further investigations with lime and split-P applications for long term were necessary.

 DISCLAIMER